Peacemaker (ship): Purpose

 Peacemaker is used to travel between the communities of the Twelve Tribes while providing an apprenticeship program for their youth in sailing, seamanship, navigation, and boat maintenance.
+In 2013, some victims of the Twelve Tribes’ practices came forward and alleged to the FBI that the ship is used to transport drugs for use in ritual ceremonies.
+No trial was ever held on these allegations, and the case was closed with no action.

 The ship has a United States Coast Guard attraction vessel permit and is available for festivals and dockside hospitality events.

 Features

 Peacemaker has a large deckhouse and spacious cabins finished in mahogany, modeled after the interior of Cutty Sark.
 It also has an innovative transom that can be lowered while in port to reveal a watertight bulkhead with two large doors opening into a cargo area and fully equipped workshop.

 Present day

 In 2013, Peacemaker participated in the Tall Ships 1812 Tour, a pan-provincial event that traveled throughout Ontario during the summer of 2013, commemorating the bicentennial of the War of 1812.
 Sixteen ports participated in this event which partnered with the Tall Ships Challenge Great Lakes 2013 series.
 The first port of call for the tour was Brockville, Ontario, June 14–16, 2013.